MirrorNetworking/Mirror/README.md

 ---
 # Incident Response & Bug Bounty
 A lot of projects use Mirror in production.
-If you found a critical bug / exploit in Mirror core, please contact us at "security [at] mirror-networking [dot] com, or reach out to us in [our Discord](https://discord.gg/N9QVxbM).
+If you found a critical bug / exploit in Mirror core, please follow the steps outlined in our [Security Policy](SECURITY.md).

-Depending on the severity of the exploit, we offer a $50 - $500 bug bounty.

-**Specifically we are looking for:**
-* Ways to crash a Mirror server.
-* Ways to exploit a Mirror server.
-* Ways to leave a Mirror server in undefined state.

-We are **not** looking for DOS/DDOS attacks, as those are expected to be handled by the hosting infrastructure.

 **Credits / past findings / fixes:**
 * 2020, fholm: fuzzing ConnectMessage to stop further connects [[#2397](https://github.com/vis2k/Mirror/pull/2397)]